stackshirts/capture-metrics/README.md

 ## Introduction

-`capture-metrics` is a small **react** library to help pass properties to your analytics via context.
+The `capture-metrics` package is a small **react** library to help pass properties to your analytics via context.

 The problem it solves is probably best demonstrated in an example.
-(Or check out the [Code Sandbox](https://www.google.com))
+(Or check out the [Code Sandbox](https://codesandbox.io/s/github/stackshirts/capture-metrics/tree/master/examples/with-nextjs))

 ```javascript
   // Deep down at the most granular level of your react app